Why Adopt a Shelter Pet?

 Shelters house an amazing selection of pets and most are spayed or neutered so future breeding is curbed.
 Places like puppy mills have poor living conditions and improper medical care.
 Shelter adoption is putting a dent in this atrocious business and offering a second chance for these needy animals.

-Lower Cost To You
+A Lower Cost To You

 The price of a purebred animal can start at $800 and can go well into the thousands.
 Adopting from a shelter is a far lower cost as the adoption fee is minimal.
 Shelters have already vaccinated, spayed or neutered all their animals and in some cases, the pets have been micro-chipped so you don’t have those added costs.

-Shelter Pets Love Singles & Families
+Unconditional Love for Singles & Families

 Life can sometimes be lonely when you are single, and a cat or dog can make the perfect companions.
 They demand little other than food, water, shelter, and your love.
 They return your love unconditionally and also provide health benefits giving you the ability to cope with stress, anxiety, and depression and they take you into social situations like dog parks.
 Single seniors benefit greatly from having a shelter pet as the purr of a cat lowers blood pressure preventing a stroke or heart attack and a dog keeps them active, getting them out of the house to take a walk.